Polarised Electromagnetic wave propagation through the ferromagnet: Phase boundary of dynamic phase transition

-Now, for lower temperature $T=1.26$, the spatio-temporal periodicity is lost.
-The symmetric-oscillation (about zero) is lost here.
-As a consequence, the time average magnetisation over a full cycle of the propagating field, becomes nonzero ($Q \neq 0$).
-These are shown in Fig-2(c) and Fig-2(d) (compare with Fig-1(c) and Fig-1(d) respectively).
-But the spin-clusters propagates, in this case.
+Now, for lower temperature $T=1.26$, the spatio-temporal periodicity, of the line magnetisation, is lost.
+The symmetric-oscillation (about $m(y)=0$ line) is lost here.
+This corresponds to a dynamically symmetry-broken phase.
+As a consequence, the time averaged magnetisation over a full cycle of the propagating field, becomes nonzero.
+These are shown in Fig-2(c) and Fig-2(d) (may be compared with fig-1(c) and fig-1(d) respectively).
+But the spin-clusters were observed to propagate in this case.
 So, as the temperature decreases, $Q$ becomes nonzero (lower temperature) from a zero value (higher temperature).
-This is dynamically symmetry-broken disordered ($Q \neq 0$) phase.
+This $Q$ defines the order parameter of the dynamic phase transition.

-The temperature variations of the dynamic order parameter $Q$, its standard deviation $<(\delta Q)^2>$ are studied.
-The dynamic energy is $E= {{\omega} \over {2\pi}}\oint H(t) dt$ and the dynamic specific heat is $C = {{dE} \over {dT}}$.
-The derivatives are calculated numerically by using the three points central difference formula\cite{numerics} All these quantities are calculated statistically (averaged) over 1000 different values.
-The temperature variations of $Q$, ${{dQ} \over {dT}}$, $<(\delta Q)^2>$ and $C$ are studied fow two different values of the amplitude of the propagating magnetic field and are shown in Fig-3.
-As the temperature decreases $Q$ starts to grow from zero and near the transition point $T_d$ (depending upon the value of $h_0$ and $\lambda$) it becomes nonzero.
-Near the transition temperatures the $<(\delta Q)^2>$ and $C$ show shap peaks and ${{dQ} \over {dT}}$ show a sharp dips.
+The temperature variations of the dynamic order parameter $Q$, its variance $<(\delta Q)^2>$ are studied.
+The dynamic energy is $E= f \oint H(t) dt$ and the dynamic specific heat is $C = {{dE} \over {dT}}$.
+The derivatives are calculated numerically by using the three points central difference formula\cite{numerics}.
+All these quantities are calculated statistically over 1000 different samples.
+The temperature variations of $Q$, ${{dQ} \over {dT}}$, $<(\delta Q)^2>$ and $C$ are studied for two different values of the amplitude of the propagating electromagnetic field wave and are shown in Fig-3.
+As the temperature decreases, $Q$ starts to grow from zero and near the transition point it becomes nonzero.
+Near the transition temperatures, the $<(\delta Q)^2>$ and $C$ show sharp peak and ${{dQ} \over {dT}}$ show a sharp dip.
 From the figure it is also evident that the transition occurs at lower temperature ($T_d$) for higher values of the field amplitude ($h_0$).
-In this case, for $\lambda=25$, the transitions occur at $T_d=1.90$ and $T_d=1.28$ for $h_0=0.3$ and $h_0=0.6$ respectively.
-These values of the transition temperatures are obtained from the position of sharp dip of the ${{dQ} \over {dT}}$ and corresponding sharp peaks of $<(\delta Q)^2>$ and $C$ shown in Fig-3.
-Collecting all values of the transition temperatures (depending on the values of $h_0$), the dynamical phase boundary is obtained.
+In this case, for $\lambda=25$, the transitions occur at $T_d=1.88$ and $T_d=1.29$ for $h_0=0.3$ and $h_0=0.6$ respectively.
+These values of the transition temperatures are obtained from the position of sharp dips of the ${{dQ} \over {dT}}$ and corresponding sharp peaks of $<(\delta Q)^2>$ and $C$ shown in Fig-3.
+Collecting all the values of the transition temperatures ($T_d$) (depending on the values of $h_0$), the comprehensive dynamical phase boundary is obtained.